 A person forced to flee their home because of environmental changes.
-Currently, there is neither legal recognition nor protection for these people.
-Further, the IPCC and the Office of the High Commission for Human Rights (OHCHR) are developing a rights-based response to climate change (detailed in Chapter 12 on Development).
+Currently, there is neither legal recognition nor protection for these people. are developing a rights-based response to climate change (detailed in Chapter 12 on Development).
 The OHCHR justifies this approach by linking it to environmental discrimination: